 They will also ask about:

 - symptoms, such as duration, frequency, severity, and onset

 - other health problems

-A person should see a doctor when it is difficult or painful to pass stool.
-It is especially important if the symptoms persist beyond a few days or are recurrent.
+A person should see a doctor when it is difficult or painful to pass stool, especially if the symptoms last more than a few days or are recurrent.

 - blood in the stool

 Treatment depends on the severity of the tenesmus and its underlying cause.